 The TAA provides that every employer shall keep or cause to be kept, sufficient records, which enable the employer's liability in respect of payroll tax to be calculated accurately.
 Those records must be preserved for a period of not less than five years following the completion of any transaction to which they relate.

+The Commissioner:
-The Commissioner, or delegated tax officer, shall at all reasonable times, have full and free access to all buildings, places and records for any of the purposes of the TAA and may make extracts from or copies of such records.

-The Commissioner, or an Authorised Officer, may require an employer or any person to attend and give evidence for the purpose of inquiring into that person's liability or entitlement under the Act and may require production of all records.
+- shall at all reasonable times, have full and free access to all buildings, places and records for any of the purposes of the TAA and may make extracts from or copies of such records; and - may require an employer or any person to attend and give evidence for the purpose of inquiring into that person's liability or entitlement under the Act and may require production of all records.